Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 - Prefer stable data sources; use APIs over scraping when possible

-- If README doesn't say something, mark "unconfirmed" — don't guess
+- If README does not say something, mark "unconfirmed" — do not guess

 - Output a Markdown table plus JSON